osmphp-archived/osmdocs-docs/01-how-it-works.md

 Other Markdown files in book directory are child pages of the home page.
 These pages may have child pages of their own.
 All book pages are written using Markdown syntax, may include images, tags and more.

-Create books on our server using your OsmDocs account.
+Create books inside your OsmDocs account.

 See also: